Plaintiff Attorney: Brett Hall

 Amount Claimed: Not pled in complaint

-Smith Freed Eberhard partner Matt Ukishima recently achieved a speedy dismissal of a personal injury and dram shop claim against his client by maintaining that the statute of limitations begins to accrue when a plaintiff becomes of his/her injuries and their cause, not when the plaintiff recovers to the point of being well enough to make a claim.
+Smith Freed Eberhard recently achieved a speedy dismissal of a personal injury and dram shop claim against its client by maintaining that the statute of limitations begins to accrue when a plaintiff becomes of his/her injuries and their cause, not when the plaintiff recovers to the point of being well enough to make a claim.

-In this case, Mr. Ukishima defended the confederated tribes of the Siletz Indians (“the tribe”) against claims filed in tribal court.
-The tribe owned and operated the chinook winds casino in Lincoln city, Oregon, at which plaintiff was physically assaulted by two drunk patrons.
+In this case, Smith Freed Eberhard defended the confederated tribes of the Siletz Indians (“the tribe”) against claims filed in tribal court.
+The tribe owned and operated the Chinook Winds Casino in Lincoln city, Oregon, at which plaintiff was physically assaulted by two drunk patrons.
 Plaintiff alleged that the casino served alcohol to the two assailants when they were already visibly intoxicated.
 Plaintiff further alleged the casino was negligent and breached statutory and common-law duties to maintain safe premises by failing to provide proper security, by over-serving alcohol to patrons, and by failing to train bartenders to identify intoxicated persons.
 Plaintiff claimed to have sustained severe and permanent head and traumatic brain injuries as a result of the attack.

 Plaintiff’s counsel recognized the trouble with filing suit two days past the two year statute of limitations expiration.
 Such deadline, according to plaintiff, was permissibly neglected due to the fact that plaintiff allegedly was legally incapacitated as a result of her head wounds sustained in the altercation.
 She argued that the statute of limitations should not have begun to accrue until she had received more detailed information from law enforcement on July 12, 2007.

-By achieving this dismissal on procedural grounds, Mr. Ukishima saved his client significant fees/costs associated with discovery, depositions, independent medical evaluations (IME), mediation, expert fees, and possibly trial.
-His strict adherence to the rules and ordinances specific to the venue in which he was practicing provided Mr. Ukishima a clear, efficient, and low cost path to victory for his client.
+By achieving this dismissal on procedural grounds, Smith Freed Eberhard saved its client significant fees/costs associated with discovery, depositions, independent medical evaluations (IME), mediation, expert fees, and possibly trial.
+Our strict adherence to the rules and ordinances specific to the venue in which we were practicing provided our client with a clear, efficient, and low cost path to victory.

 Tell us about your legal challenge.